sammyrulez/santa_tavern_2025/README.md

   - Output is a well-defined JSON schema (easy to reuse in tools, VTTs, or UIs)
   - Optional markdown/HTML export for a printable GM handout

-- **Optional RAG for campaign continuity**
-  - Plug in past adventures / notes so the system can reuse NPCs, locations, and traditions
-  - Uses Datapizza’s RAG components (parsers, splitters, vectorstore) for retrieval. :contentReference[oaicite:1]{index=1}

 ---